June 6 2015, East Grand Forks MN and Grand Forks ND

-The race will be held on the Greenways in Grand Forks and East Grand Forks, on some country roads in ND and MN, and on the Red River.
-Current plans have the start and finish in Grand Forks, but we are moving start and finish to the Crestwood Trail Head in O'Leary Park in East Grand Forks, MN.
+In 2015, the race will be held on the Greenways in Grand Forks and East Grand Forks, on some country roads in MN, and on the Red Lake River.
+Original plans had the start and finish in Grand Forks, but we are moving start and finish to the Crestwood Trail Head in O'Leary Park in East Grand Forks, MN.

 So, this will be an event for all: those rabbits who like to set speed records can do their thing – it will definitely be tough and challenging enough to keep their interest.
 Others, who want to have fun enjoying some of the best that Grand Forks has to offer, can be more casual.

 Date: The race is Saturday, June 6, 2015.
 Check in, fill out the waiver form, etc. on Friday, June 5 at the Ski and Bike Shop, 1711 S Washington St in Grand Forks, 6-8 pm.
-Alternatively, race day check in will be 7:30-8:30 am at the Lincoln Drive Park warming house.
-First racers will start at 9 am.
+Alternatively, race day check in will be 7:30-8:30 am at a picnic shelter in O'Leary Park.
+Racers will start at 9 am.